Black Widow Spiders

 Are black widow spiders dangerous?

 Female black widow spiders are much more likely to bite than a male black widow.
 This is especially true after they have laid eggs.
+The male’s poison/venom sacs cease development and he does not attack prey upon maturity.
+It’s interesting to note that spiderlings are poisonous when ingested until they are 18 days old and then lose their toxicity.
 A black widow spider bite can cause nausea, sweating, increase in blood pressure, as well as fever.
 The first few hours of a black widow bite are the most painful with the pain getting worst around 3 hours.
 The pain can last for several days but gradually lessens over time.
 Black widow spider bites are rarely fatal if proper medical treatment is received.

 Black widow spider habitat.